-The discussion began with an acknowledgement that loneliness is a common feeling in situations like this.
+The discussion began with an acknowledgment that loneliness is a common feeling in situations like this.

-“Having strong emotions are OK,” Colvin said.
+“Having strong emotions is OK,” Colvin said.
 “Being able to talk about how you feel can be very therapeutic.”

 With adults and children home from work and school, Lichtenfeld said it’s easy to lose track of the daily routine.
 He suggested getting dressed in the morning and eating at regular meal times.

 “Break time into manageable pieces,” Lichtenfeld said.
 “Think just a few days at a time, and set realistic goals and expectations.”